igarcia11235/BaccaratGame/README.md

 ## Usage example

 ## Screenshots
-- [Add screenshots to show Baccarat game in action.]
+- [Need ti add screenshots to show Baccarat game in action...]

 ## Disclaimer
 - If the images folder is not added to src, no card images will be shown.